-The great majority are always ready to sacrifice truth for the sake of peace; therefore we are bound today' despite our boasted freedom, and no matter how keen may be our physical eyesight, vast numbers among us are blinded by a scale so opaque that it almost entirely obscures their spiritual vision.
-But in spite of everything the truth crops out, sometimes in the most unexpected places, as the following clipping will show.
-This sounds more like the musings of a Mystic than the writings of a Presbyterian minister bound to the dreadful doctrine of predestination and commitment of souls to everlasting hell-fire, where dreadful tortures are endured for eternity, even by babes a span long, which have been thus foreordained to suffer for eternity by their creator.

-It was written by J. R. Miller, a well known Philadelphia Divine, and is only another indication of the fact that a sixth sense is slowly developing, often, as said, in the most unexpected places, crushing creed with mystic facts and knowledge.
-The Rev. Miller says:
+But in spite of everything the truth crops out, sometimes in the most unexpected places, as the following quotation, will show.
+It sounds more like the musings of a mystic than the writings of a Presbyterian minister bound to the dreadful doctrine of predestination and commitment of souls to everlasting hellfire, where dreadful tortures are endured for eternity, even by babes who have been thus foreordained to suffer for eternity by their Creator.
+The article was written by a well-known Philadelphia minister, and is only another indication of the fact that a sixth sense is slowly developing, often in the most unexpected people, crushing creed with mystic facts and knowledge.
+The minister says

-Every one of us casts a shadow.
-There hangs about us a sort of penumbra-a strange, indefinable something-which we call personal influence, which has its effect on every other life on which it falls.
+Everyone of us casts a shadow.
+There hangs about us a sort of penumbra, a strange, indefinable something which we call personal influence, which has its effect on every other life on which it falls.
 It goes with us wherever we go.
-It is not something we can have when we will as we lay aside a garment.
-It is something that always pours out from our life, like light from a lamp, like heat from a flame, like perfume from a flower.
-Once when the Christ was alone with his disciples, he asked them: Whom do men say that I, the Son of man, am?"
-And they answered and said, Some say one of the prophets."
-And Christ answered and said, "But whom do ye say I am?" and Peter said in answer to this question, "Thou art the Christ, the Son of the Living God."
+It is not something we can have when we will nor lay aside like a garment.
+It is something that always pours out from our life like light from a lamp, like heat from a flame, like perfume from a flower."

+Once when the Christ was alone with His disciples, He asked them: "Whom do men say that I, the Son of man, am?"
+And they answered and said: "Some say that thou art Elijah, others Jeremiah, or one of the prophets."
+And Christ answered and said: "But whom say ye that I am?"
+Peter said, in answer to this question: "Thou art the Christ, the Son of the living God."
 He had discovered the truth, had seen the Christ.

-And the answer of Christ came quickly: "Blessed art thou, Simon Barjona, for flesh and blood has not revealed this to thee, but my Father which is in heaven, and to thee will I give the keys to the kingdom of heaven and hell."
+And the rejoinder of Christ came quickly: "Blessed art thou, Simon Barjona, for flesh and blood hath not revealed it unto thee, but my Father which is in heaven....and I will give unto thee the keys to the kingdom of heaven."

-Here materialistic religion, which has so often debased Art in its service, can see only a material key, and therefore we find pictures where Peter stands with an enormous key in his hand.
-But the mystic finds in this incident, that the disciples were taught a great truth in Nature, the truth of Rebirth.
-By the key of initiation, this mystery was unlocked and the doors of heaven and hell were opened to show them the immortality of the Spirit and that we return to this sphere of action to learn new and greater lessons life after life, just as a child learns its lessons at school day after day.
+Here materialistic religion, which has so often debased art in its service, can see only a material key, and therefore we find pictures where Peter stands with an enormous key in his hand.
+But the mystic finds in this incident that the disciples were taught a great truth in nature, the truth of rebirth.
+By the key of Initiation this mystery was unlocked, and the doors of heaven were opened to show the immortality of the spirit, and that we return to this sphere of action to learn new and greater lessons life after life just as a child learns its lessons at school day after day.

-If rebirth were not a fact in nature, the return of departed spirits such as Jeremiah, Elijah, and others, in the body of the then living Jesus, would have been an absurdity, and it would have been the duty of Jesus as Teacher of his disciples to have explained to them that such ideas were ridiculous.
-Instead He pursues the subject to discover the depth of their discernment and asks "who then do ye say I am?"
-And when the answer comes showing that they discern in Him someone above the prophets, above the human race-the Christ, the Son of the living God-He perceives that they are ready for the initiation which settles the question of rebirth beyond all dispute in the mind of the disciple.
+If rebirth were not a fact in nature, statements about the return of departed spirits such as Jeremiah, Elijah, and others in the body of the living Jesus would have been an absurdity, and it would have been the duty of Christ as Teacher of His disciples to have explained to them that such ideas were ridiculous.
+Instead, He pursued the subject to discover the depth of their discernment, and asked, "Whom say ye that I am?"
+And when the answer came, showing that they discerned in Him someone above the prophets, above the human race, namely, the Christ, the Son of the living God, He perceived that they were ready for the Initiation which settles the question of rebirth beyond all dispute in the mind of the disciple.

 No amount of reading in books, of conversations or explanations, can ever settle that point beyond all possibility of doubt.
 The candidate must know for himself.
-Therefore, in the Mystery schools of today, after the first initiation has opened the invisible world, he is given the opportunity to satisfy himself concerning rebirth, he is shown a child that has recently passed out of the body.
-On account of its tender years it takes birth quickly, probably within a year after death.
-The new initiate watches this child until finally it enters the mother's womb to emerge as a new-born babe again.
+Therefore in the Mystery Schools of today, after the first